JericoFX/fx-computermdt/README.md

 # FX-COMPUTER

-This project is a little bit different isnt a tablet, works only in polices vehicles and in predefinied computer places the aim of this resource is provide a different aproach as an mdt.
+This project is a little bit different isn't a tablet, works only in police vehicles and in predefined computer places the aim of this resource is provide a different approach as an mdt.

 The resource is not finished yet, but i need someone to test it!